Reunions Central

 5–6:30 p.m., Quad

 The Sunny Day Surprise is back!
-Connect with fellow Reedies while enjoying a delicious surprise.
+Connect with fellow Reedies while enjoying a delicious surprise with Gigantic Brewing.
 Sponsored by the Alumni Board and your Alumni Chapters.

 Gather with your classmates off campus for a light dinner and a jam session, just like the old days.
-Snag the shuttle from Prexy House up to Ann Goetchus' Woodstock home.
+Snag the shuttle from Prexy House up to Ann Goetcheus' Woodstock home.

 Dinner